Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images: Experiments

 \subsection{Detailed Comparisons and Ablation Study}

-To study the significance and effectiveness of the proposed modules individually, we conduct experiments on comparing them with some representative methods and with different module combinations.
-All the experiments are performed on the iSAID dataset using the standard training and testing recipe.
-FLOPs are computed using $512 \times 512$ inputs.
+To study the effectiveness of the proposed modules individually, we conduct extensive experiments to compare different settings with some representative methods.
+All the experiments are performed on iSAID val set using the standard $1 \times$ training recipe with $512 \times 512$ patches inputs.
+To verify the lightweight characteristics of our method, which means the modules merely introduce negligible extra parameters and computations to the baselines, \#Params and FLOPs are reported to compare the space and time complexities of models.

+\textbf{Plug-and-Play Abilities:} We first verify the plug-and-play abilities of the proposed modules by incorporating them into different instance segmentation models.
+Aside from Mask R-CNN, we choose Cascade R-CNN \cite{cai2018cascade}, Mask Scoring R-CNN \cite{huang2019mask}, and PointRend \cite{kirillov2019pointrend} as base models, and sequentially incorporate DenseFPN, SCP, and HRoIE into these frameworks.
+The class-wise instance segmentation performances are reported in Table~\ref{tab:6}.
+We observe that for both object detection and instance segmentation tasks, our methods can steadily boost performances.
+Among the three proposed modules, DenseFPN provides the most significant improvement on mAPs, while SCP and HRoIE also bring considerable gains with few extra parameters.
+We claim that the proposed modules shall be compatible with any CNN-based instance segmentation pipelines.

-Fig.~\ref{fig:9} (b) and (c) compare the object detection and instance segmentation performances of different multi-scale feature propagation modules.
-The numerical results are reported in Table~\ref{tab:5}~(a).
+\textbf{Types of Multi-Scale Feature Propagation Modules:} We then study the accuracies and efficiencies of different multi-scale feature propagation modules.
+Table~\ref{tab:7}~(a) presents a detailed comparison among different feature pyramid networks.
+The results are also visualized in Fig.~\ref{fig:9} (b) and (c).
 Compared with existing representative methods, DenseFPN works distinctly better on both object detection and instance segmentation tasks with fewer computational costs.
-We also observe that simply stacking more basic blocks in DenseFPN can further boost the performance, indicating its capability and flexibility of model scaling.
+It is worth noting that a single-layer DenseFPN can already obtain considerable gains from the baseline with fewer or comparable computational costs.
+Simply stacking more basic blocks in DenseFPN can further boost the performances, indicating its capability and flexibility of model scaling.